elifbakkll-lang/v1.yolarkadasin/README.md

 pnpm dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.Edit link**(https://v0.app/chat/accessibility-map-app-iEYcMVTjk4p?ref=8EIE9P)

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.